Leveraging Our Financing Function

 MUFG Bank arranged ¥35 billion in project financing for a solar power generation project in Hosoe, Miyazaki Prefecture.
 This project is a joint venture between GE Energy Financial Services and Pacifico Energy.
-The power plant is currently under construction and is scheduled to begin commercial operation in the spring of 2018.
-The power plant will have a total generation capacity of 96.2 MW and is expected to provide power to 30,000 Japanese households a year.
-In addition, the plant is expected to offset approximately 68,200 tons of CO2 emissions per year.
+This plant commenced commercial operation in February 2018 with generation capacity of 96.2 MW, sufficient to meet the annual power requirement of 30,000 ordinary households, and it is expected to result in CO2 emission reductions.

 The world's largest solar PV project in Abu Dhabi

 MUFG Bank(the Bank), together with seven other Japanese and European and regional banks, has financed the world's largest solar PV project in Abu Dhabi, sponsored by Marubeni (20%), Jinko Solar (20%) and Abu Dhabi Water and Electricity Authority (60%).
 The Bank's roles on the financing included Mandated Lead Arranger, Documentation and Co-ordination Bank and Facility Agent.